 1.3.1 Game Methodology

 Games are an excellent tool to research different connections and dynamics within a system.
 As there is a common goal to be defined, there are also certain rules that apply to everyone.
 Furthermore specific skills and limitations can be thought through with different characters.
 Creating this canvas we hope to also identify certain leverage points within the urban system.
 As there are so many parties involved it’s very hard to gain a holistic view and to understand and include all the actors within an urban environment.
-With this approach we hope, on one hand, to manifest the data we collected though the aforementioned methods, and on the other hand, to have a discussion platform we can build upon and understand the dynamics of parking spaces.
+With this approach we hope, on one hand, to manifest the data we collected though the aforementioned methods, and on the other hand, to have a discussion platform we can build upon.
+We want to understand the interactions that are happening between the different actors involved. parking spaces.
 As cited in „Play the City“, consider the complexity and potential variations in a game of chess.
 Despite its simple, nixed, and easy-to-comprehend rules, it is almost impossible to predict the moves of two opponents after three or four steps, and all of the intricate and responsive solutions generated during the play process.

 Following the guidelines of Play the City, we want to create a game that enables different parties to shape a process and have an active part within the emergence of a project.
 This includes several steps and preparations: